How to File an Elevator or Escalator Accident Claim in Georgia

 3. Report the incident to building management: notify the property manager or building supervisor and request a written incident report before you leave.
 Do not accept a verbal acknowledgment.

 4. Photograph everything: capture the equipment, the surrounding area, any visible defects, and your injuries.
-Documenting a visible defect at the scene is one of the most important steps you can take to support your claim.

 5. Collect witness information: get names and contact details from anyone who saw the accident or was present in the area.